Brains and Beauty Malia and Khari

 Made by and When: Brains and Beauty Dolls; released in 2017 and 2018, respectively

-Marks: Brains Beauty (on the head)
+Marks: (On the heads) Brains Beauty

 Height: 18 inches

 Clothes: Malia is casually dressed in a white dress with a pink heart in the center of the bodice.
 The skirt of the dress has pink polka dots.
 She wears a light blue brushed denim jacket that has three-quarter length cuffed sleeves.
 A pair of chestnut faux suede UGG-style boots complete her fashion.
-Khari wears an African print dress with Roman-style yellow sandals.
+Khari wears an African-print dress with Roman-style yellow sandals.

 Slideshow (Use the right or left arrow to view the slideshow).